-My definition of a wood working shop rag is a relatively soft, adsorbent piece of cloth.
-Old T’s are great but I can’t count on the supply.
-An absorbent rag is really key for me.
-An absorbent cloth...
+The definition of a good wood working shop rag is a relatively soft, adsorbent piece of cloth.
+Old T’s are great but you can’t count on the supply.
+Star Wiping rags are made from a cotton blend...

 Articles & Blogs

 Join Lori Haught, Woodcraft Marketing Manager and Woodworking Adventures Blogger, for Part I of a three-part series on refurbishing a unique thrift store find — a Telephone Gossip Bench.

 Bankers are “numbers people,” but Liz McGill-Bleakley of St. Marys, West Virginia, also has a creative side that led to a stress-relieving hobby – refurbishing furniture.
 “I have been banking for 34 years,” Liz explains.
 “Painting furniture started by accident.
 I had seen some items in catalogs that I liked, but didn’t want to pay big money for them.
 I thought, ‘I can do that!’”

 The idea of incorporating family heirlooms into your home appeals to a lot of people.
 A mix of old and new décor can actually work very well together to create a space that is warm and inviting with a comfortable lived-in look.
 Woodcraft’s graphic designer Tara Piggott reimagined a travel trunk built by her grandfather into a beautiful storage trunk for her home.
 Check out how she did it in this Woodworking Adventures blog.

 I have gone through several boxes of these clean rags for everything from a rag to wipe down knives I'm sharpening (I do a lot of hand sharpening and reshaping damaged knives (pocket to bowie style knives using Arkansas, diamond, cerramic and waterstones all of which can get messy.
 These are always handy to wipe the bladss clean when needed.
 Also use for applying and wiping of staines and finishes on my carvings.
 Definitely beats paper towels and the like.